carlow78/ginos-italian/README.md

 ![Opening Hours & Social Media](/static/images/readme/gino-footer.jpg)
 </details>
-Each page contains a footer section which contains a About Us paragraph, a Contact Us section with details about to get in touch with the restaurant and finally a Social Media with links to the restaurant social media sources.
+Each page contains a footer section which contains a About Us paragraph, a Contact Us section with details about how to get in touch with the restaurant and finally a Social Media with links to the restaurant social media sources (all these links open in a new tab - better UX design).

 &nbsp;